-Professional and consulting fees for the year ended August 31, 2017, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
-The decrease of \$142,792 change from the year period was due to a decrease in professional fees, and business development fees, somewhat offset by an increse in investor relations expenses.
+Professional and consulting fees for the six-month period ended February 28, 2018, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
+The \$176,343 change from the previous period was due to an increase in professional fees, consulting fees, investor relations and business development fees are also affecting this increase.